Richard King Mellon: Urban Renewal

 He is chiefly remembered for his urban renewal efforts in Pittsburgh, undertaken in an unlikely bipartisan (Mellon was a lifelong Republican) partnership with the city's postwar Democratic mayor David L. Lawrence.
 After returning to the city following World War II, Mellon developed an interest in improving Pittsburgh's severe flooding, pollution, and urban blight.
 Under the auspices of the Urban Redevelopment Authority of Pittsburgh (URA), massive demolition and redevelopment projects transformed the city, backed politically by Lawrence and financially by Mellon and his companies.
 Mellon also used his economic power to push companies and landowners to comply with new regulations.
-In 1955 a redevelopment plan and federal funding were approved to coincide with the construction of a new civic arena (1961-2010).
+In 1955 a redevelopment plan and federal funding were approved to coincide with the construction of a new Civic Arena (1961–2010).
 The URA, with the support of R. K. Mellon, displaced 8,000 residents, businesses and churches.
-And while the Civic Arena and later Consul Energy Arena/PPG Paints Arena were constructed in the area, dozens of acres of land still remain vacant.
+And while the Civic Arena and later Consol Energy Arena/PPG Paints Arena were constructed in the area, dozens of acres of land still remain vacant.
 Mellon served as Vice President of American Council to Improve Our Neighborhoods, an organization to promote for-profit private urban renewal projects.